-Pour the absinthe into a rocks glass and tilt the glass, rotating it, to coat the inside of the glass with the absinthe.
+Pour the absinthe into a rocks glass.
+Tilt and rotate the glass to swirl the absinthe around the inside of the glass.

 Tip the glass to allow the absinthe to reach the rim of the glass, continuing to swirl.